Best lenses for the Panasonic Lumix S9 in 2026: perfect pairings for Lumix's most compact full-frame body

 Regular photographers are used to cameras with viewfinders, but vlogging and filmmaking are very different disciplines, and many creators stepping up from a smartphone to a full size camera are used to doing everything on a touchscreen, so for them the lack of a viewfinder isn’t an issue – what they want is a compact, powerful hybrid camera that’s easy to handle and pack away but is a big step up in quality and potential.

-The Lumix S9 has pretty much everything that content creators could ask for, including in-body stabilization, built in LUTs for creative looks and compatibility with a larger and growing range of L-mount lenses.
+The Lumix S9 has pretty much everything that content creators could ask for, including in-body stabilization, built-in LUTs for creative looks, and compatibility with a larger and growing range of L-mount lenses.
+Making this one of the best hybrid cameras or best cameras for vlogging you can get today.

-But let’s get back to lenses.
-The Lumix S9 is a very small camera, but full frame lenses, typically are not.
-This does rule out some of the best L-mount lenses, so I’ve kept this list to more compact zooms and prime lenses where possible – I’ve included a couple of zooms, however, for users who don’t mind about bigger lenses and want the flexibility they bring.
+The Lumix S9 is a very small camera, but full-frame lenses typically are not.
+This does rule out some of the best L-mount lenses, so I’ve kept this list to more compact zooms and prime lenses where possible – I’ve included a couple of zooms, however, for users who don’t mind bigger lenses and want the flexibility they bring.

 Best lenses for the Panasonic Lumix S9